arendst/Tasmota/README.md

 ## Note

 Please do not ask to add new devices unless it requires additional code for new features.
-If the device is not listed as a module, try using [Templates](https://github.com/arendst/Tasmota/wiki/Templates) first.
-If it is not listed in the [Tasmota Device Templates Repository](http://blakadder.github.io/templates) create your own [Template](https://github.com/arendst/Tasmota/wiki/Templates#creating-your-template-).
+If the device is not listed as a module, try using [Templates](https://tasmota.github.io/docs/#/Templates) first.
+If it is not listed in the [Tasmota Device Templates Repository](http://blakadder.github.io/templates) create your own [Template](https://tasmota.github.io/docs/#/Templates?id=creating-your-template).

 ## Quick Install
-Download one of the released binaries from https://github.com/arendst/Tasmota/releases and flash it to your hardware as [documented in the wiki](https://github.com/arendst/Tasmota/wiki/Flashing).
+Download one of the released binaries from https://github.com/arendst/Tasmota/releases and flash it to your hardware [using our installation guide](https://tasmota.github.io/docs/#/installation/).

 ## Important User Compilation Information
 If you want to compile Tasmota yourself keep in mind the following: